 After symbolically killing the candidate, the Mide then arouses the “corpse” from “death” with the breath of life - as if the canditate were Ode'imin, the first medicine man of the Anishinaabe Peoples, regaining life.
 In this dramatic fashion the candidate, once revived by the breath of life, standing up feeling invigorated and reborn, is reminded of the paradox that, only through the death of the first teacher-of-medicinal-herbalism Ode’imin, his student and successor had been able to really enlarge his inner curative powers that would be to the benefit of his People…it is this ultimate act of purification and transformation, the novice's perseverance after being hindered by evil contraries and then getting shot by a miigis shell and brought back to life again, that enables him or her to give up his or her previous life and to demonstrate powers not possessed before, powers to be fostered to further growth and put to good use for the benefit of all...

 * Source: Basil Johnston, Ojibway Hertitage, University of Nebraska Press, First Bison Book printing 1990, p.
 86.

 About the authors/artists:

-Simone McLeod (her traditional name is Aki’-egwaniizid, which is an Ojibwe name meaning "Earth Blanket") is a Cree/Anishinaabe painter and poet, born in Winnipeg, Manitoba in 1962.
-She belongs to he Name doodem (Sturgeon clan) of her mother's people, the Azaadiwi-ziibi Nitam-Anishinaabeg (Poplar River First Nation) of Manitoba.
+Simone McLeod (her traditional name is Aki’-egwaniizid, which is an Ojibwe name meaning "Earth Blanket") is a Anishinaabe/Cree painter and poet, born in Winnipeg, Manitoba in 1962.
+She belongs to he Name doodem (Sturgeon clan) and feels particularly connected with her mother's people, the Azaadiwi-ziibi Nitam-Anishinaabeg (Poplar River First Nation) of Manitoba.
 Simone descends from a long line of Midewiwin seers and healers and artists.
 Her artwork has been appreciated by several art collectors and educational and health care institutions from Canada, as well as by art lovers from all over the world.